kg4vdk/arcos-field-manual/markdown/01_Getting-Started.md

 - Sticky Notes
 - Applications added to the panel

-For applications/utilities which offer selective persistence, please browse the "Main Menu > arcOS Tools" category.
+**For applications/utilities which offer selective persistence, please browse the "Main Menu > arcOS Tools" category.**

-> **Developer Note:** A good first step would be to connect to a Wi-Fi network, then use the "arcOS Tools > Save Wi-Fi Connection" utility to ensure that arcOS reconnects to that network after a reboot.
-A good second step would be to add your Winlink password to the Pat Winlink client, via the "Action > Configure" utility in Pat.
-Once set, use "arcOS Tools > Save Pat Winlink Config" to save the settings to a QRV Profile named "DEFAULT".
+> **Developer Note:** A good first step as a new arcOS user would be to connect to a Wi-Fi network, then use the **"arcOS Tools > Save Wi-Fi Connection"** utility to ensure that arcOS reconnects to that network after a reboot.
+A good second step would be to add your Winlink password to the Pat Winlink client, via the **"Action > Configure"** utility in Pat.
+Once set, use **"arcOS Tools > Save Pat Winlink Config"** to save the settings to a QRV Profile named **"DEFAULT"**.
+Now, after a reboot, your arcOS session will remember the Wi-Fi network, and the Pat Winlink client will remember your password.
 >
-> When naming QRV Profiles, avoid spaces and special characters (hyphens and underscores work well).
+> **When naming QRV Profiles, avoid spaces and special characters (hyphens and underscores work well).**

 [Back to top](#top)